How to make a one-bowl, gluten-free chocolate chip banana bread. Simple and easy recipe with gooey, chocolaty goodness in every bite!

 There's just something special about bananas and chocolate.
-It's almost like pairing together peanut butter and chocolate…
+It's almost like pairing together peanut butter and chocolate.

-Anyway, you're going to love this chocolate chip banana bread recipe.
-It's easy to make, you only need one mixing bowl, and it bakes up into a delicious loaf of bread you can slice and enjoy for a snack, for breakfast, dessert, etc.
+Anyway, you're going to love this recipe.
+It's easy to make and you only need one mixing bowl.
+Plus, it bakes up into a delicious loaf of gluten-free bread that you can slice and enjoy for a snack, for breakfast, dessert, etc.